 Directors' Meetings Audit Remuneration Nomination

-Number of meetings held: Number of meetings attended: 5 2 -
+Number of meetings held: 7 2 - -

+Number of meetings attended:

-T R B Goyder 5 1 - -
+T R B Goyder 7 - - -

+D A Jones 4 - - -

-A W Kiernan 2 1 -
+A W Kiernan 4 2 - -

-D R Richards 5 1 - -
+D R Richards 7 2 - -

-C R Williams 5 2 - -
+C R Williams 6 2 -

-^{}The full Board did not officially convene as an nomination or remuneration committee during the reporting period, however, audit, nomination and remuneration discussions occurred at Board meetings as required.
+The full Board did not officially convene as a nomination or remuneration committee during the reporting period, however, nomination and remuneration discussions occurred at Board meetings as required.

-Given the current size and composition of the Board, the Company has not established a separate remuneration or nomination committee.
+As at the date of this report, the Company had a separate audit committee.
+Given the current size and composition of the Board, the Company has not established a separate remuneration committee or nomination committee.
+Members acting on the committees of the board during the year were: